The Places of Memory

 In the resulting memorial the shadows move with the changing of the light during the day to become prominent at times, just like it happens in history.
 Maurizio Gabrielli (12/07/2023) said:

-the memorial is very much alive […] you have given life to these 416 people“.
+the memorial is very much alive […] you have given life back to these 416 people“.

 416_SR1938 ©Elena Cologni (12 July 2023) installation detail